kristianfreeman/cloudflare-d1-prisma-honox-starter/README.md

 # cloudflare-d1-prisma-honox-starter

-A starter project showing how you can integrate Prisma and Cloudflare D1 with a HonoX application to build awesome full-stack apps.
+A starter project showing how you can integrate [Prisma](https://www.prisma.io) and [Cloudflare D1](https://developers.cloudflare.com/d1) with a [HonoX](https://github.com/honojs/honox) application to build awesome full-stack apps.

+If the above paragraph was a bunch of buzzwords that seem confusing, here's the simple version:

+- HonoX is a _full-stack framework_ combining _backend API endpoints_ with the ability to render _frontend applications with React_
+- Cloudflare D1 is a _SQL database_
+- Prisma provides an _ORM wrapper_ around D1, to allow data models and querying using a straightforward syntax

 ## Installation